amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

 2. Install [Docker Desktop](https://docs.docker.com/get-docker/).
 If you're running on Windows, make sure that **Docker Desktop for Windows** is configured to use Linux containers.

   > By default, Dapr uses Docker containers to give you the best out-of-the-box experience.
 If you want to install Dapr locally without requiring Docker, you can skip these steps and [execute a *slim* initialization](https://docs.dapr.io/operations/hosting/self-hosted/self-hosted-no-docker/) instead.
-Note that he walkthroughs in this chapter require that you use Docker containers.
+Note that the walkthroughs in this chapter require that you use Docker containers.

 3. [Initialize Dapr using the CLI](https://docs.dapr.io/getting-started/install-dapr/).

-Now that Dapr is running in your local environment, let's build your first Dapr application!
+Now that Dapr is installed in your local environment, let's build your first Dapr application!

 ## Building your first Dapr application

-Now that you've installed Dapr into your local environment, you're ready to start developing with Dapr.
 In this walkthrough, we'll show you how to build a basic .NET Console application that uses the Dapr State Management building block.

 To complete this walkthrough, you'll also need to install the [.NET Core 3 Development Tools](https://dotnet.microsoft.com/download/dotnet-core/3.1) for development with .NET Core 3.1.